-The Group does not face interest rate risk on its US\$ 500,000,000 Notes which carry a fixed rate coupon of 5.50% per annum.
-Consequently, the accruals and interest payments are not substantially affected by the market interest rate changes.
+The Group does not currently face interest rate risk on its US\$ 500,000,000 Notes which carry a fixed rate coupon of 5.50% per annum and mature in January 2027.
+Consequently, the accruals and interest payments are not substantially affected by changes in prevailing interest rates.

-As of December 31, 2022, there were no outstanding borrowings affected by a variable rate.
+As of December 31, 2023, there were no outstanding borrowings affected by a variable rate.